top of page

 1. Document Everything: Keep detailed records of your interactions with your employer regarding your FMLA request.
 This includes written correspondence, emails, and any verbal conversations related to your leave.

 2. Report the Violation: File a complaint with the U.S. Department of Labor or the California Department of Fair Employment and Housing (DFEH).
-These agencies can investigate FMLA and CFRA violations.
+These agencies can investigate violations of the FMLA and the CFRA.

 3. Consult with a Lawyer: Seek legal advice from a California employment lawyer who specializes in FMLA violations.
 They can help you understand your rights, build a case, and pursue legal action if necessary.